CompilersConstructionInnopolis/README/README.md

     - `Boolean` - has values: `true`, `false`
 * Unit type (`Unit`).
 It indicates that a function accepts or returns nothing.
 * String type (`String`).
 Any symbols between quotes signs "..."
 * Any type (`Any`).
 Parent of all types.
-It can be used in functions in which we don't care of variable's type.
+It can be used in functions in which we don't care about the variable's type.
 * Homogeneous lists.
 A list is a sequence of elements separated by whitespaces and enclosed by parentheses.
 However, there are two types of lists in general.
-    1. The list with elements with the same type.
-So, this list is just simple list of elements.
+    1. The list with elements of the same type.
+So, this list is just a simple list of elements.
-    2. However, list can be interpreted as an S-expression.
-So, compiler considers this list as a **function**.
-We call such list as a list with a special form.
-A list with a special form has the same syntax, but it is condidered as a function definition or a function call.
-It's elements don't require to have the same type (since it's not a simple sequence of homogeneous elements).
-Therefore, such list doesn't support classic operations on a list (e.g. `cons`, `tail`) since it represents a function.
+    2. However, the list can be interpreted as an S-expression.
+So, the compiler considers this list as a **function**.
+We call such a list a list with a special form.
+A list with a special form has the same syntax, but it is considered as a function definition or a function call.
+Its elements don't require to have the same type (since it's not a simple sequence of homogeneous elements).
+Therefore, such a list doesn't support classic operations on a list (e.g. `cons`, `tail`) since it represents a function.
         - **Function definition**
             - The first element is an atom representing the function name
             - The second element is a list of arguments